FireAlfa/TurboTribble/Docs/CONVENTIONS.md

 ## C++ Coding Style Conventions

-Here it is a list with some of the conventions used in this project template:
+Here is a list with some of the conventions used in this project template:

 Code element | Convention | Example
 --- | :---: | ---